Connaught is the Grianan of Ireland;

-The rhyme above is an old saying of the people of Calry.
-The megalithic monument of Deerpark or Maghernamush is one of the largest court cairns in Ireland.
-This is a fine but quite ruined monument, found on a high plateau on the north side of Lough Gill, commanding fine views across the lake and surrounding countryside.
+The rhyme above is an old saying of the people of Calry, collected during the Ordnance Survey in the 1830's.
+The megalithic monument at Deerpark or Magheraghanrush is one of the largest court cairns in Ireland.
+This is a fine but quite ruined monument,found on a high plateau on the north side of Lough Gill, commanding fine views across the lake and surrounding countryside.

 The monument has a huge central court, with access through a gap on the south side.
-The stone cairn is long gone, presumably used to build the many fine stone wall in the area, which enclosed the deerpark, which would have been a private hunting ground for the Gentry or Landlord.
+The stone cairn is long gone, presumably used to build the enormous stone wall in the area, three miles long which enclosed the deerpark.
+A deerpark was an enclosed private hunting ground for the Gentry or Landlord, in this case the Wynnes of Hazelwood.
 The west end of the court has a large chamber with a fallen lintel.
 The lintel, having stood over the entrance for thousands of years, was pushed off in 1920 by vandals.

 But what special purpose did the structure serve?
 Most probably as an arena for the combat of animals, such as dogs and wild boars, dogs and wolves, or dogs and badgers the so-called nave being the arena proper, and the aisles inclosures for the dogs and the animals with which they were to contend.